dtcxzyw/llvm-tools/ct-promise.md

 IMO introducing "secrets" to LLVM is too heavy.
 It is the business of static/dynamic(taint) analysis tools.
 The current proposal propagates the attribute after function inlining, so it may introduce unnecessary constraints on some innocent callers.
 That is a trade-off between maintainability and performance.

+I agree with @efriedma-quic.
+A new LLVM IR type (and a new type in C) provides a better isolation between new logic and existing optimizations.
+It also avoid mixing ct primitives and normal arithmetics.

+I used to propose an attribute-based solution in https://discourse.llvm.org/t/rfc-constant-time-execution-guarantees-in-llvm/86700.
+It is intended to reuse existing codebase and maintain a good performance.
+However, after a deep investigation on OpenSSL and BoringSSL, I found that the patterns are significantly different from other applications.
+Therefore, adding a set of primitives and writing specific optimizations for crypto applications seem feasible.

+As you pointed out in the limitations, `__builtin_ct_select` doesn't meet all the needs.
+I'd like to introduce a list of intrinsics like `llvm.ct.add/sub/mul/and/or/xor/shl/lshr/ashr/fshl/fshr/...`.
+In addition, we may need two explicit builtins to allow conversions between normal integer types and `secret` types.

+Beside the comments above, I still have some concerns about the builtin-based solution:

+1. Can these intrinsic calls be moved?
+In some platforms (e.g., X86 and AArch64), data-independent execution latency is controlled by some CSRs.
+If the user modifies the CSR before calling ct primitives, the execution order between the CSR modification and the ct arithmetic cannot be changed.
+Perhaps we can learn something from the FP env modeling in LLVM.
+2. How do we model the side-effect of ct primitives (e.g., the total latency of ct primitive execution are equal in all possible paths)?
+I'd like to convert the constraints into SMT expressions.
+Then we can verify the IR transformation in Alive2.
+3. The only difference between this approach and the value barrier trick is auto-vectorization.
+How much effort is involved to add support for secret types in LV and SLP?
+How do we declare a vector secret type in C?
+We may use `typedef int secret_int4 __attribute__((ext_vector_type(4))) __attribute__(secret);`.
+4. Can we get in touch with developers in OpenSSL/RustCrypto community?
+Some insights from the downstream users are valuable.
+There are similar RFCs in LLVM discourse, but crypto library developers rarely get involved into the discussion.